ypriverol/logghostbuster/README.md

    - Locations with unusual behavioral patterns (short path lengths in the isolation tree) are flagged as anomalies
    - The contamination parameter controls the expected proportion of anomalies (default: 15%)

-3. **Classification**: Classifies anomalies into categories using rule-based patterns:
+3. **Classification**: Classifies anomalies into categories using either rule-based or ML-based methods:

+   **Rule-based classification** (default): Uses a comprehensive set of pattern-based rules:
    - **BOT**: Detected when anomalies exhibit bot-like characteristics:
      - Low downloads per user (< 100) combined with high user counts (> 5K-30K users)
      - Sudden spikes in activity (high spike ratios and latest year concentration)